CrashOverride85/zc95/docs/RemoteAccess.md

 When running a pattern remotely, the 4 power dials on the front panel are used to set the maximum power setting possible for the respective channel.
 I.e. setting all channels to maximum means the box can be fully controlled, up to maximum power, remotely.

 ### Starting
-Start by passing the index (as given by `pattern_list.py`) of the patterns to run to the pattern_gui.py script:
+Start by passing the index (as given by `pattern_list.py`) of the pattern to run to the pattern_gui.py script:
 ```
 $ python3 pattern_gui.py --ip 192.168.1.137 --index 1
 Connecting